stcline/LHS_Engineering_Curriculum/visitor_station/README.md

 - Period 4: PLTW Design and Development**
 - Period 6: PLTW Computer Integrated Manufacturing

-You can find detailed lessons by course in the "current week" folder.
-The files above are for the current week.
+You can find detailed lessons by course in the "Today" folder.